baus/install-discourse/README.md

 * Logon to site with the admin account
 * Go to the site settings page: http://discoursetest.org/admin/site_settings
 * Set the notification_email.
 It is the from address used in emails from the system.
 I set it to info@discoursetest.org.
-* Set force_hostname to your domain name.
-I set it to discoursetest.org.
-This is used when generating URLs in emails.

 ### TODO
 * Add clockwork instance